 Finding a truer path

 Back home I had a decision to make.
 I knew I had to find another path, another kind of work, a different line of studies.
 No more pressure.
-No more fantasies.
+No more fantasies, no more grand claims.

 I had arrived at the most basic of questions: What did I want to do?